top of page

 Lympstone Manor will get you writing with wild abandon.
 Better still if staying in one of their six sensational shepherd huts in the woods.
 Swaying hurricane lamps and a lust-filled write up comes to mind.

 You’ll be treated to next-level service.
-Tasting menus will make you rethink your snack drawer back home.
-And between sips and sweeping views, writing will come easy here.
+Tasting menus will have you rethink your snack drawer back home.
+And between sips and sweeping views, writing comes easy.
+You'll soon think of yourself as Hemingway on the Estuary.

 Chewton Glen – Hampshire, UK